Find a mentor

 “I am not HRNasty’s mentor, he just has a lot of questions and always brings good cigars for us to share.
 We pull up a couple of chairs, fire up some cigars and then he starts taking a voracious amount of notes.
 No, I am not his mentor”.
 These folks are humble that way.

 The main reason for me is to shorten the learning curve.
 If I can talk with someone who has been there and done that, then maybe I don’t have to spend so much time learning from YouTube and can spend less time in my trial and error stages.
 When I am stuck on a problem and have tried a number of failed solutions, it is a luxury to be able to go to someone, explain my efforts and then receive help with a solution.
 Usually these solutions are obvious to the mentor and only then obvious to me.
 But I would be dumbass to think that I am the first person to run into these problems.
 The mentor has been there and done that or can hook me up with someone who has.

 What I look for in a mentor

 - This person should be at least a couple of levels of experience beyond my own.
-Anakin Skyalker had Obi-Wan Kenobi, Daniel-san had Mr. Miyagi and if you are a mid level manager, you want to find a Director or VP.
+Anakin Skywalker had Obi-Wan Kenobi, Daniel-san had Mr. Miyagi and if you are a mid-level manager, you want to find a Director or VP.
 Someone with only a few additional years of experience probably won’t have the insight you are looking for.

 - If you belong to a minority, there are benefits to finding a mentor that has overcome similar challenges.
 I am not saying it is required, I am saying there are benefits.